LoyolaChicagoCS/ssl/source/open-cs-initiative/index.rst

 Features
 --------
-The Open CS Initiative is two parts at its core:
+The Open CS Initiative consists of two parts:

 1. An internal reading group/ podcast hosted by members of SSL.
 2. A searchable static website that contains all of the links aggregated by members of the Computer Science community.